BMWGroupTechnologyOfficeUSA/dli-coding-challenge/mobile/README.md

     }
     ````
   * ```/submit``` - provides the client with the possibility to submit a successful nonce to the server or when he finished his assigned task.
-* Use an appropriate authentication mechanism.
 * Realize the client computations in the most performant way you know.
 * You can create pseudo-hashing-puzzles and do not have to connect to the real bitcoin blockchain.

 ## Extensions
 Feel free to pick from the following extensions to extend your solution, but they are not required:
-* Use Kotlin instead of Java.
-* Use TypeScript instead of pure JavaScript.
+* Use an appropricate authentication mechanism between the mobile app and the backend.
 * Connect your server to the bitcoin blockchain to retrieve “real” block data.

 ## Guidelines for Submission